aidanmc95/CommunicationPlan/CONFLICT_COMMUNICATION_AGREEMENT.md

 Add your communication plan to your Group Agreement.
 Some things to consider:

 * How will you communicate after hours and on the weekend?
 Just talk in slack channel (THREAD IT) and make issues use project board.
+    1. We will use slack and ask if we can video chat if need be.

 * What is your strategy for ensuring everyone's voices are heard?
 Weekly standup (can be in person, Slack, Or video), Postmortem, Speak up for others.
+    1. Daily stand up and stand down

 * How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?
-Listen, Mindfulness, Respectful, Slack conversations should be in general channel as opposed to DMs.
+Listen, Mindfulness, Respectful, Slack conversations should be in DMs.

 1. Leave Comments in code explaining functionality and or bugs
 2. Consistent variable names